brad-alt/AchaeaPatrols/README.md

 # AchaeaPatrols

-This reflex package for Nexus clien that assists with patrolling for the Wildwalkers clan.
+This reflex package for Nexus client that assists with patrolling for the Wildwalkers clan.
 It is based on Gavriil's reflex for mudlet.
 It is a work in progress and not all functionality available - please send Ninvu a message in game for feature requests.

 When you walk around in a supported environment, you will see the message "hello (environment)" in gray, for example, "hello Forest".
 You will see a bold blue message "All Clear!" if there are no missing plants, or you will see a list of missing plants in bold red.